 Admission is done in rounds, three rounds per cycle.
 Please visit the Admission page for exact dates for the admission rounds each year.
 Any applications received after the final admission date will be reviewed if space is still available.
 Applicants may be admitted to the next incoming semester if the cohort enrollment for the intended semester is full.

 All students are required to have foundation courses in economics, financial accounting, math, and probability and statistics prior to starting the MSFA program.
 Students with undergraduate degrees in Economics, Business, Finance or Accounting usually have enough courses as part of their major to satisfy the Foundation requirements.
 Students outside of these majors generally do not have the necessary Foundation courses, often in Economics and Financial Accounting.
 Such a student may be admitted conditionally to the MSFA Program but will be required to complete the missing Foundation courses before beginning the MSFA program at USF.

 The typical student in the MSFA Professional Program is a full-time working professional in the finance industry with at least 2 solid years of post undergraduate work experience.

 The typical student in the MSFA Accelerated Program has the required academic background but does not have the required 2 years of work experience in the finance industry that is required for the MSFA Professional Program.

-The GRE/GMAT requirement is only required for application to the MSFA Accelerated Program.
-A score that is at least in the 80th percentile of the quantitative portion of the test is required.
+A valid GRE/GMAT score is required for application to the MSFA and Accelerated MSFA programs.
+Strong candidates for the USF MSFA typically score in the 80th percentile on the quantitative section of these exams.

 We accept approximately 30 students into the Professional version of the MSFA program.
-The MSFA Accelerated Program accepts a larger cohort, based on the quality and quantity of applications received.
+The MSFA and Accelerated MSFA programs accept larger cohorts, based on the quality and quantity of applications received.
 Over 500 applications are received for the Accelerated MSFA program every year.